 In comparison to the early days of the record industry when the roles of writer, artist and producer were relatively defined, there is now less differentiation between these disciplines than ever.
 Whether you are a performer, writer or producer it’s essential to know about each of these roles.

 Collaboration is fun and often an essential part of the record-making process.
 Working with a great producer is a good way to grow in your approach to writing music.
 Plus, for those looking to do so, it’s the perfect opportunity to up-skill your own production chops.

 Perhaps there is a valid argument for artists or writers deliberately steering clear of the production side of things; as it allows them to concentrate on what they do best and not concern themselves with distractions.
 Imagine though, with a little investment of time and sonic exploration, the empowerment that getting to grips with a Digital Audio Workstation could provide.
 And the creative possibilities that could be achieved by channelling your own inner Rick Rubin.

 We hope you found this article interesting and that you’ve learned a bit about famous music producers.
-If you’re interested in becoming a music producer, or are looking for a producer, check out all the other helpful articles we have on our blog!
+If you’re interested in music management, becoming a music producer, or are looking for a producer, check out all the other helpful articles we have on our blog!
 If you’re already a budding music producer and are ready to start collaborating, find an artist, writer or band to work with in our global creative marketplace.
 Try all this and much more for free!